tightanium/tightanium.github.io/ps2_settings/ps2Settings.md

 **WARNING**
 </span>

-This involves editing the registry.
-Do not mess with anything else in here unless you want to introduce problems.
+This involves editing the Windows registry.
+Do not mess with anything else in here unless you know what you are doing.

-**Grab your primary network adapter's IPv4 address**
+**Save Your Primary Network Adapter's IPv4 Address**
 1. `Right-click` on the `Start Menu` icon.
 2. Select `Run`.
-3. Type `cmd` into the bar and press `OK`.
+3. Type in `cmd` and press `OK`.
 4. In the black window that shows up, type in `ipconfig /all` and press `Enter`.
 5. Save the `IPv4 address` of your primary network adapter.
 We will use this later.
-   - Typically, the correct adapter will have your ISP name show up under `Connection-specific DNS Suffix`.
+   - Typically, the correct adapter will have your ISP's name show up under `Connection-specific DNS Suffix`.

 ![ipconfig example](/ps2_settings/images/ipconfig.png)

-**Disabling Nagle's Algorithm**
+**Disable Nagle's Algorithm**
 1. `Right-click` on the `Start Menu` icon.
 2. Select `Run`.
 3. Type in `regedit` and press `Ok`.